-When carrying out the provision of legal services or providing a reference I collect some or all of the following personal information that you provide:
+When carrying out the provision of legal services I collect some or all the following personal information that you provide.

 - a. personal details

 - b. family details

-- c. lifestyle and social circumstances

-- d. goods and services
+- c. goods and services

-- e. financial details
+- d. financial details

-- f. education, training and employment details
+- e. education, training and employment details

-- g. physical or mental health details
+- f. physical or mental health details

-- h. racial or ethnic origin
+- g. racial or ethnic origin

-- i. political opinions

-- j. religious, philosophical or other beliefs
+- h. religious, philosophical or other beliefs

-- k. trade union membership

-- I. sex life or sexual orientation

-- m. genetic data

-- n. biometric data for the purpose of uniquely identifying a natural person

-- o. criminal proceedings, outcomes and sentences, and related security measures

-- p. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.
+- i. sex life or sexual orientation - j. criminal proceedings, outcomes and sentences, or related security measures - k. other personal information relevant to, or included in, instructions to provide legal services, including information specific to the instructions in question.